Gauhati HC says evidence in citizenship cases 'not by way of default' | Law-Order

 - India

-The Gauhati High Court has set aside a Foreigners Tribunal's ex-parte decision to strip the citizenship of a family in Assam and said such judgements affect the fundamental rights of a person and should be delivered after analysing the evidence that may be produced by the proceedee and ''not by way of default''.
+The Gauhati High Court has set aside a Foreigners Tribunal's ex-parte decision to strip a family of citizenship in Assam and said such judgements affect the fundamental rights of a person and should be delivered after analysing the evidence that may be produced by the proceedee and ''not by way of default''.

 Hearing a writ petition by Rajendra Das and his four family members, a HC Bench comprising Justices N Kotiswar Singh and Malasri Nandi cancelled the order by the Foreigners' Tribunal-4th of Cachar, which had declared the petitioners foreigners in an ex-parte order in 2018.